Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Rewrite Warpwisp lore about Terminal seeing the world in glyphs as a ward against mind control.
 * Dynamic updating of the current room of the map.
-* Exit filler walls can be eaten.
 * Stuff can step on exits.
 * Creatures can overflow in small rooms.

+* Epsilon's boss card is glitched.

 * Make the resolve counter actually work.

-* Epsilon's boss card is glitched.

 * Make it so dying is not bugged.
 Maybe implement the actual mechanic.

 **Map Variety Project**